antonfirsov/docs/2017/07-Jul/dotnet7B/dotnet7b.md

 ## Getting the Update

 The Security and Quality Rollup is available via Windows Update, Windows Server Update Services and Microsoft Update Catalog.
 The Security Only Update is available via Windows Server Update Services and Microsoft Update Catalog.
-The [Windows 10 updates](https://support.microsoft.com/en-us/help/4025338/windows-10-update-kb4025338) are integrated with the Windows 10 Monthly Update.
+The [updates for Windows 10](https://support.microsoft.com/en-us/help/4025338/windows-10-update-kb4025338) are integrated with the [Windows 10 Monthly Update](https://support.microsoft.com/help/4018124).

 You can learn more about the releases from the table below.